 -$0.08: Grants to other organizations for spay/neuter, anti-cruelty, live release, etc. programs

 The bottom line is that the ASPCA raised nearly $200 million dollars in 2014 and spent 90%.
 The organization is staff intensive because of the services provided (i.e. spay/neuter, education, veterinary services, etc) and yet more donations were left unspent (nearly $17 million in 2014) than were delivered in grants to other organizations ($14 million) providing these services.
 Given that the ASPCA has more than $200 million in net assets, these funds could have been put to use in other programs instead of being added to the fund balance.
 The $6 million in compensation provided to 23 key employees (of which more than $600,000 was for severance packages to two former employees and “consulting” services from the past President) and more than $500,000 to the President and CEO is notable (although one key staff person is a veterinarian).
 And, finally 14 cents of every dollar being spent on advertising and promotion is nearly twice as much as is spent on grants to other non-profits providing spay/neuter, live release, equine, and anti-cruelty programs.

 To review the complete ASPCA 2014 IRS Form 990, click here.

-Update: To read the analysis based on the ASPCA 2015 IRS Form 990, click here.
+Update: To read about Executive Compensation at the ASPCA (2017), click here.